Chapter Seven – Data

 “We see stars rarely from this vantage,” she says quietly.
 “The hydrocarbons, the smog, and terraforming prevent it.
 The view is much more unambiguous at the Metis Security Station Alpha.”
 She sits in a deferential silence.

 “Metis Security …” My voice fades as Q displays an elaborately large geosynchronous orbital station and habitat above Titan and Anderas with similar orbital stations above each Saturnian colony including Saturn herself.
 The breadth and scope of each of the habitats are mind-blowing.
 “I… wow,” I mumble stunned.

-As Wynne waits for me to go on, I realize I strayed from our conversation.
-I file this information in a ‘must read’ folder for later and continue where I left off.
+Wynne waits and I realize I strayed from our conversation.
+I file this information in my must read folder for later and continue where I left off.

 When I look at her, she stares at me full, eyes wide, head tilted, lips parted, teeth white against her dark skin in a shared wonder.

 Have they ever known the fascination of nature?
 An Earth nature?
 The rolling waves of an endless salty glass sea—unlike the methane one here—or the openness and importance of a never-ending field of flowers teeming with bees and the overwhelming bouquet?

 The look of fascination on her face is new.
 My piss poor attempt at flowery prose stirs her.
 My smile slowly goes the way of my thoughts—cynical; a consequence of the age of fascism that I just exited.
 Afraid of her expectations, my mood is continuously ironic and skeptical of her motives, but incredibly thankful and I cannot yet grasp how to react emotionally to any of this.
 “The archives have these descriptions: pictures and videos.
 Why don’t you experience those?”

 “The digital representations are not like the reality of experiencing.”